AccelByte/accelbyte-csharp-modular-sdk/MIGRATION.md

 ## Sdk Initialization
 In monolithic version, using default implementations only need to include single namespace, which is `AccelByte.Sdk.Core`.
 In modular version, You will need to include respective namespace for each default implementations.
 For example, if you want to include default repositories, then you will need to include `AccelByte.Sdk.Core.Repository`.
 For Http clients, you will need to include `AccelByte.Sdk.Core.Net.Http`.

-## On-Demand Refresh Token
+## Refresh token if possible while login
-Now on-demand refresh token is enabled by default.
-To disable it, you can call `DisableRefreshIfPossible` while building the sdk object.
+Now every login will try to use refresh token first if available.
+To disable it, you can call `.DisableRefreshIfPossible()` while building the sdk object.

 ## Token Validation
 In monolithic version, default token validator is assigned by default.
 Now you will need to explicitly set in in sdk builder with `UseDefaultTokenValidator` method.
 Refer to [README](./README.md) on how to use it.